rclone/rclone/docs/content/azureblob.md

 MD5 hashes are stored with blobs.
-However blobs that were uploaded in chunks only have an MD5 if the source remote was capable of MD5 hashes, eg the local disk.
+However blobs that were uploaded in chunks only have an MD5 if the source remote was capable of MD5 hashes, e.g. the local disk.

 ### Authenticating with Azure Blob Storage